 Exoplanets - What do we really know about solar systems?

-Extrasolar planet or Exoplanet - Any object that would fit the IAU definition of an exoplanet but for the fact that it circles a star other than the Sun.
+Extrasolar planet or Exoplanet - Any object that would fit the IAU definition of a planet but for the fact that it circles a star other than the Sun.
 This typically excludes Brown dwarves: Objects from 13 to 80 Jupiter masses that have undifferentiated convective interiors, do not experience sustained fusion of hydrogen, but may sustain brief episodes of fusion of deuterium (2H).

 2M1207 and its exoplanet 2M1207b from Upright Caesar